tlzhangchunyu/udacity_self_driving_car/README.md

 ### Project 2: Advanced Lane Finding(Computer Vision)

-**Summary**: Detect the lane of highway from a video with camera calibration, color spaces, and sliding window etc.
+**Summary**: Detect the lane of highway from a video with camera calibration, color transfroms, and sliding window etc.

 **Solution**: Python